 Gideon's Belligerent Sexual Tension with Chandra makes a lot more sense when you consider a couple of facts from his origin story.
-First, we now know that he's from the city of Akros, which is heavily associated with both white and red mana, so red's ethos would have been a part of his most fundamental ideals.
+First, we now know that he's from the city of Akros, which is heavily associated with both white and red mana, so red's ethos would have been a part of his most fundamental ideals (which is also why he joined the red/white Boros Legion).
 Second, before he became a paladin and heiromancer, he was a street thief and vigilante.
 There's a strong strain of chaos in him, even if he keeps it mostly repressed these days.

 Also, Gideon and Chandra each represent what the other most needs for Character Development.
 Gideon needs someone to get him to enjoy life and embrace his passions, while Chandra needs someone to get her to slow down and consider the consequences of her actions.
 Gideon needs passion, Chandra needs order.

 Call The Gatewatch is a white card.
 Gideon, the person who first proposed the idea of the Gatewatch and persuaded his fellow Planeswalkers to create it with him, is a mono-white character.